California Labor Laws Guide

 2.0 times the regular wage for any time worked over 12 hours/day, and any time worked over 8 hours on the seventh consecutive workday in a workweek

-California breaks 10 minute rest periods for each 4 hours worked
+California breaks 10-minute rest periods for every 4 hours worked

-30 minute meal breaks for each 5 hours worked
+30-minute meal breaks for every 5 hours worked

 California Labor Laws Guide